kelektiv/node.bcrypt.js/README.md

 ## A Note on Timing Attacks

-Because it's come up multiple times in this project, and other bcrypt projects, it needs to be said- bcrypt comparator functions are not susceptible to timing attacks.
-They are not susceptible because the comparison function is comparing one hash to another.
-Basically it boils down to you know nothing about the password you're trying to attack by trying to use a timing attack.
+Because it's come up multiple times in this project, and other bcrypt projects, it needs to be said.
+The bcrypt comparison function is not susceptible to timing attacks.
+From codahale/bcrypt-ruby#42:

+> One of the desired properties of a cryptographic hash function is preimage attack resistance, which means there is no shortcut for generating a message which, when hashed, produces a specific digest.

 A great thread on this, in much more detail can be found @ codahale/bcrypt-ruby#43